 - Watch for signs of abnormal mental health: staying up too late, staying away from family members, suddenly not wanting to use social media, low self-esteem, suddenly quiet, etc. This could very well be a sign that your child has been sexually assaulted online or has become a victim of cyberbullying.
 Being sensitive will help you to solve the problem in time.

-- Constantly updating the dangers on the Internet like the Negative effects of social media on teenager (dangerous challenges of TikTok): Updating information and knowledge yourself is always one of the sustainable tips over time when you are quickly aware of the problem, educate your children promptly about the problem and its consequences, your child will know how to proactively protect themselves from those risks.
+- Constantly updating the dangers on the Internet like the Negative effects of social media on teenagers (dangerous challenges of TikTok): Updating information and knowledge yourself is always one of the sustainable tips over time when you are quickly aware of the problem, educate your children promptly about the problem and its consequences, your child will know how to proactively protect themselves from those risks.

 - Respect your child’s privacy online: As a savvy parent, you shouldn’t browse your child’s social media accounts, read your child’s texts or emails, or track your child’s cell phone, track their text messages or calls.
 And don’t expect your child to tell you the password for their email and social media accounts.